micha-lmxt/svelte-typed-component/README.md

 # svelte-typed-component
-Simplify Typescript support for Svelte Apps
+A helper type to simplify the creation process for first class Typescript support for Svelte Apps